docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.rst

 Once you have completed the above steps to make your effect Thread-Safe, you should now be ready to do some testing.

-Enable Multi-Frame Rendering in After Effects Beta
+Enable Multi-Frame Rendering
 ********************************************************
-* Multi-Frame Rendering is enabled by default in After Effects Beta builds, available via the Creative Cloud Desktop application.
+* Multi-Frame Rendering is enabled by default in After Effects 2022.
-* To toggle MFR on and off, navigate to Preferences > Memory & Performance > Performance and use the Multi-Frame Rendering (Beta) checkbox.
+* To toggle MFR on and off, navigate to Preferences > Memory & Performance > Performance and toggle the Multi-Frame Rendering checkbox.

 Test your effect
 ****************